elijahcw-git/ANA680_week3/README.md

-# Breast Cancer Prediction using Naive Bayes
+# UCI Wine Quality Prediction using Random Forests

 ## Overview

-This project is developed by Elijah C Walker for the ANA680 Machine Learning Model Deployment course at National University.
-It utilizes a Naive Bayes classifier to predict the malignancy of breast tumors with an accuracy of 93.7%.
-The classifier makes predictions based on four key features that exhibit the highest correlation with the tumor class.
+This project is developed to predict wine quality in the UCI Wine Quality dataset using a Random Forest classifier.
+The objective is to achieve a model accuracy of 62% by selecting specific variables from the dataset that are most relevant for the prediction.

 ## Features Used for Prediction

-The model uses the following features from the Breast Cancer Wisconsin (Original) Dataset:
+The model uses the following features from the UCI Wine Quality dataset:

--   Clump Thickness (`clump_thickness`)
--   Uniformity of Cell Size (`uniform_cell_size`)
--   Uniformity of Cell Shape (`uniform_cell_shape`)
--   Bland Chromatin (`bland_chromatin`)
+- Alcohol (`alcohol`)
+- Density (`density`)
+- Chlorides (`chlorides`)
+- Volatile Acidity (`volatile acidity`)
+- Total Sulfur Dioxide (`total sulfur dioxide`)

 ## Tools and Libraries

-The model was developed using the following tools and libraries:
+The model is developed using Python and makes use of the following libraries:

--   Google Colab: For writing and executing Python in an interactive environment.
--   Pickle: To serialize the model object for later use.
--   NumPy: For efficient numerical computations.
--   scikit-learn (`sklearn`): For implementing the Naive Bayes algorithm.
+- scikit-learn (`sklearn`): For implementing the Random Forest algorithm.
 - pandas: For data manipulation and analysis.

 ## Model Training

-## Model Training

-The Naive Bayes model was trained on the Breast Cancer Wisconsin (Original) Dataset using `scikit-learn`.
-The dataset was processed and split into training and test sets.
-The features selected for the model were determined by their correlation with the class label, ensuring the most relevant predictors were used.
+The Random Forest model is trained on the UCI Wine Quality dataset using `scikit-learn`.
+The dataset is processed and divided into training and test sets.
+The selected features are carefully chosen to ensure that the most relevant predictors are used for the model.

+## Model Evaluation

+The performance of the model is assessed based on its accuracy in predicting wine quality.
+The target is to achieve a model accuracy of 62%.

+---

+This README provides an overview of the UCI Wine Quality prediction project using Random Forests.
+For more details and code implementation, refer to the associated Python notebook.